-Our printers come equipped with a standard E3D 0.4mm nozzle.
-However, there is a whole ecosystem of various nozzles with different characteristics on the market.
-If you decide to get a new nozzle, please refer to our guide Changing or replacing the nozzle.
-Also, don't forget to adjust the preset settings in Slic3r PE or PrusaControl, if you change the type of the nozzle.
+Our printers come equipped with a standard E3D 0.4 mm brass nozzle.
+However, there is a whole ecosystem of nozzles with different characteristics on the market.
+If you decide to get a new nozzle, please refer to our guide for Changing or replacing the nozzle.

 Hardened steel nozzle by E3D

 E3D, a UK-based company, that supplies hotends for the Original Prusa i3 printers, has a whole ecosystem of upgrades and add-ons.
 We support some of them, including the hardened steel nozzle.

 Hardened steel nozzles are a must for highly abrasive materials.
 Regular brass nozzles will degrade very quickly and lose their properties.

 Most of the abrasive materials are composites, plastics with additives.
 Some examples are ColorFabb XT CF20, ColorFabb Bronzefill, ColorFabb Brassfill, and some glow-in-the-dark filaments.
 Always ask your filament vendor if you are not sure about filament requirements.
 A slight disadvantage of the hardened steel nozzle is that some standard materials like ABS cannot be printed as fast as with a regular nozzle.